One-Stop-Shop & Checklist

-- During the add/drop period, students who are adding your course will not be added into your Canvas course until the middle of the second week.
-You should manually add students to your course (while they wait for the add code to officially enroll) as soon as possible.
+- During the add/drop period, students who are adding your course will be added twice a day (7am / 4pm).
+You can manually add students to your course (while they wait for the add code to officially enroll).
 After the official add, confirm the student has "registered" for this course and appears in your Portal's - my.calpoly.edu, Class Roster.

-- Do NOT duplicate your Module with a Graded activity.
-It is easy to mistakenly change your graded Assignment, New Quiz, or other and negatively effect your course grades.
-It is best to create a Module (with ungraded activities hidden in the grades) JUST for duplication and only duplicate that one.
+- You can NOT duplicate your Module with a Graded activities, since it is easy to mistakenly change your graded Assignment, New Quiz, or other and negatively affect your course grades.
+It is best to create a Module (with ungraded activities) JUST for duplication and only duplicate that one.

 - When you create a graded item in the Module Index, it is also added to the Assignment Index.
 The Assignment Index menu link is the Gradebook view and how you organize your Gradebook (order, weights, hide/show).
 Think of the Assignment index as "All Assignments".
 The Modules is a way to present content linearly.

-- Us the Copy To feature to copy a quiz from one course to another.
+- Use the Copy To feature (only once) to copy a quiz from one course to another.